datastaxdevs/workshop-IOS-Swift-Astra/README.md

 This is all that is needed to strictly connect to the database.
 However, the sample app uses ML Kit Text Recognition API to decipher prices from receipts.

-The Pods required for this are too big to be stored on Github, so either follow the steps to integrate them in your project by [clicking here](https://github.com/datastaxdevs/workshop-IOS-Swift-Astra#integrate-pods-in-project) or remove them from project by [clicking here](https://github.com/datastaxdevs/workshop-IOS-Swift-Astra#remove-pods-from-project).
+The Pods required for this are way too big to be stored on Github, so either follow the steps to integrate them in your project by [clicking here](https://github.com/datastaxdevs/workshop-IOS-Swift-Astra#integrate-pods-in-project) or remove them from project by [clicking here](https://github.com/datastaxdevs/workshop-IOS-Swift-Astra#remove-pods-from-project).

 #### Integrate Pods in Project:

 1. In the same window, go to your project directory by running

 ```bash